-Hej hej, I’m Xuehua from Wuhan, China.
-I studied computational mathematics at Sun Yat-sen University in China, and now I am pursuing my master’s degree in Computer Science at KTH.
-I enjoy painting and playing music in my spare time.
-I’m also a big fan of Science Fiction!
+Xuehua is from Wuhan, China.
+She studied computational mathematics at Sun Yat-sen University in China.
+She enjoys painting and playing music in her spare time.
+She is also a big fan of Science Fiction!

 Why did you choose this master’s programme at KTH?